mdekstrand/cs533-web/glossary.md

     Introduced in [:a-video: Single Regression](../content/week8/index.md#single-regression).

-Sample
+Sample : n.
-    *n.* A subset of the population, for which we have observations.
+    A subset of the population, for which we have observations.

     Discussed in more detail in [:material-video: Sampling](../content/week4/index.md#sampling).